 Description: Exempt from tax are items of clothing and footwear costing less than \$110.
 The exemption also applies to most fabric, thread, yarn, buttons, snaps, hooks, zippers, and like items which become a physical component part of exempt clothing or are used to make or repair the exempt clothing.

-120. Coin-Operated Photocopying Machines
+118. Coin-Operated Photocopying Machines

-Citation: Section 1115(a)(31) Effective Date: December 1, 1997 where the charge is 50 cents or less per copy are exempt from tax.
+Citation: Section 1115(a)(31) Effective Date: December 1, 1997 Description: Copies made using a coin-operated photocopy machine where the charge is 50 cents or less per copy are exempt from tax.